Reviews You Can Rely On

 This bike now ships with a 350W hub that produces 500W at peak power.

 The Nakto Camel 250 is a very affordable Class 2 e-bike with a retro cruiser style that impressed us with its value.
 This bike features a 360Wh battery and 250W hub motor capable of traveling almost 20 miles using only the throttle.
 The Nakto's frame features a low, step-thru frame, making ingress and egress simple.
-The included rack and basket allow you to carry some items along, while its long stem and seatpost can accommodate riders of various heights.
-The Nakto is simple and comfortable, with upright seating and a smooth ride.
+The included rack and basket allow you to carry some items along, while its long stem and seatpost accommodate riders of various heights.
+The Nakto is simple and relatively comfortable, with upright seating and a smooth ride.
 It features a twist throttle for effortless movement and can reach speeds up to 20 mph.
 The bike also has fenders, a kickstand, and a headlight.
 The included basket and rear rack make it ideal for commuting and running errands in town.

 The Nakto Camel 250 is noteworthy due to its positive user reviews and included features.
 We compared the Nakto to several similarly priced competitors, finding its simple pedal-assist system less impressive than its range, speed, and comfort.
 This bike's quality isn't the caliber we're accustomed to testing, but it feels like a good option for those on a tight budget.
+If you just can't spend more, the Nakto will make your commute more enjoyable but probably give you the bug for a nicer e-bike.

 Read more: Nakto Camel 250 review